 I need to replace my septic system that was originally installed in 1977.
 Where can I get a loan or a grant?

-San Juan County NM almost 2 years ago
+San Juan County NM about 2 years ago

 If a cottonwood tree has slim flux will the saplings also have the disease?

 I'm aware that the American Academy of Pediatrics recently changed its guidelines to allow parents/other caretakers to allow children under 4 years of age to swim, based on 2 studies, as long as the parent is within touch supervision.

 The AAP's policy statement is from a part of the AAP radio series "A Minute for Kids on "Swimming Programs for Infants and Toddlers" states: "Children are not ready for formal swimming lessons until after their fourth birthday.
 That's because they cannot voluntarily hold their breath for significant amounts of time until that age".

 However, it is not clear to me if the AAP is now refuting the above stated fact, because it is NOT addressed in their REVISED GUIDELINES.

 How do I provide interpretation of the new policy to parents?
 I'm a home visitor and this is confusing.

 NM almost 3 years ago

 I am in the process of attempting to ID what looks like rabbit-brush but has larger ovate leaves not the oblong leaves that are one of the defining characteristics of the Chrysothamnus viscidiflorus.
 Do you have any suggestions as to what this look alike is?